adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 <br />
-**Installing the Certificate and running https on your server**
+**Installing the Certificate and running HTTPS on your server**

 Now it's time to use the certificates you've created to.
-I'll use the simplest possible examble, a Node JS server:
+I'll use the simplest possible example, a Node JS server:

 ```
-var https = require('https');
+var HTTPS = require('HTTPS');
 var fs = require('fs');

 var myKey = fs.readFileSync('mydomain.key');